-Option Description Drivers Selection of the driver from the drop-down list.
-It contains all drivers loaded in the project.
-Current status Fixed entry which has no function in the current version.
-Driver command Drop-down list for the selection of the command: <no command=""></no> No command is sent.
+Driver command Description <no command=""></no> No command is sent.
 A command that already exists can thus be removed from a configured function.
 Start driver (online mode) Driver is reinitialized and started.
+Note: If the driver has already been started, it must be stopped.
+Only then can the driver be re-initialized and started.
 Stop driver (offline mode) Driver is stopped.
 No new data is accepted.
-Note: If the driver is in offline mode, all variables that were created for this driver receive the status switched off (OFF; Bit 20).
+Note: If the driver is in offline mode, all variables that were created for this driver receive the status switched off (OFF ; Bit 20).
 Driver in simulation mode Driver is set into simulation mode.
 The values of all variables of the driver are simulated by the driver.
 No values from the connected hardware (e.g. PLC, bus system,) are displayed.
 Driver in hardware mode Driver is set into hardware mode.
 For the variables of the driver the values from the connected hardware (e.g. PLC, bus system,) are displayed.
-Driver-specific command Enter driver-specific commands.
+Driver-specific command Entry of a driver-specific command.
 Opens input field in order to enter a command.
-Activate driver write set value Write set value to a driver is allowed.
+Activate driver write set value Write set value to a driver is possible.
 Deactivate driver write set value Write set value to a driver is prohibited.
-Establish connection with modem Establish connection (for modem drivers) Opens the input fields for the hardware address and for the telephone number.
+Establish connection with modem Establish connection (for modem drivers)

+Driver command Description Opens the input fields for the hardware address and for the telephone number.
 Disconnect from modem Terminate connection (for modem drivers) Driver in counting simulation mode Driver is set into counting simulation mode.
-All values are initialized with $0$ and incremented in the set update time by $1$ each time up to the maximum value and then start at $0$ again.
-Driver in static simulation mode Driver is set into counting simulation mode.
+All values are initialized with 0 and incremented in the set update time by 1 each time up to the maximum value and then start at 0 again.
+Driver in static simulation mode No communication to the controller is established.
 All values are initialized with 0.
-Driver in programmed simulation mode Driver is set into counting simulation mode.
-The values are calculated by a freely-programmable simulation project.
+Driver in programmed simulation mode The values are calculated by a freely-programmable simulation project.
 The simulation project is created with the help of the zenon Logic Workbench and runs in the zenon Logic Runtime.
-Show this dialog in the Runtime The dialog is shown in Runtime so that changes can be made.